 That same road will eventually become the Bogotá-Guatavita road and you follow it through the town of La Calera and beyond until you reach route 50, then drive on and follow the signs to Guatavita.
-Bear in mind that from this direction you will drive through the small town of Guatavita, which is actually some way away from the Guatavita lagoon and the reserve, so you’ll need to carry on driving some way till you get to the little turning on the right leading to Via Laguna de Guatavita.
+Bear in mind that from this direction you will drive through the small town of Guatavita, which is actually some way away from the Guatavita lagoon and the reserve.
+You’ll need to carry on driving some way till you get to the turning on the right leading to Via Laguna de Guatavita.

 There is a restaurant on the Via Laguna de Guatavita, on the way up to the lagoon, so that would be one option.
-At the park entrance there is a small..’kiosk’.. selling soft drinks, peanuts, biscuits etc. but the rules are that you’re not allowed to bring food into the park.
-In practice, I bought some peanuts, kept them in my pocket and nobody checked, so as long as you keep your food hidden, you won’t be stopped from entering.
+At the park entrance there is a small… let’s call it a ‘kiosk’… selling soft drinks, peanuts, biscuits etc. However, the rules are that you’re not allowed to bring food into the park.
+In practice, I bought some peanuts, kept them in my pocket and nobody checked, so as long as you keep your food hidden, you’re fine.
 The rules, I guess, are intended to minimise the amount of rubbish that people would otherwise leave on the trail.
 I actually recommend bringing a sugary drink and snacks up with you because the altitude can make you light-headed and breathless, and I find that sipping a coke and eating crisps or nuts along the way helps with this (just keep them hidden!).

 Once you’ve finished the tour, you head down the other side of the lagoon and there are buses (which you have to pay for) which will take you back down to the car park.
 There a small place to eat and a couple of kiosks near where the buses wait.

-My recommendation on where to go for a meal, however, would be to drive down to the lovely little town of Guatavita, have a wander and look at the souvenirs on offer, and find somewhere to eat there.
+My recommendation on where to go for a meal, however, would be to drive down to the lovely little town of Guatavita.
+Have a wander and look at the souvenirs on offer while looking for somewhere to eat there.
 The town is really cute and definitely worth a visit.
-The original town was flooded to make way for the reservoir, and thus the new town was built all in one go, and looks exceptionally well-planned in comparison to other towns/cities in the region.
+The original town was flooded to make way for the reservoir, and thus the new town was built all in one go.
+It looks exceptionally well-planned in comparison to other towns/cities in the region.